shaheennabi/Production-Ready-LeafLogic-Multi-AI-Agents-Project/README.md

 # Problem Statement

-***Note:** This project simulates an industry-standard scenario where we, a team of three contributors at XYZ Company, are developing an intelligent system capable of recognizing various plants and crops while providing users with accurate and detailed information about them.
+***Note:** This project was assigned to us by **iNeuron Intelligence Pvt Ltd**, where our team of three contributors is developing an intelligent system capable of recognizing various plants and crops while providing users with accurate and detailed information about them.
 This system is designed to prevent misinformation and overpricing in the market by ensuring users can verify plant details instantly.*

 ## High-Level Note
 Concepts related to AI agents, their pipelines, methodologies, and automated research processes have already been discussed.
 You can find these details in the *docs* folder for further exploration.